CIS 5511. Programming Techniques

 For such a randomized algorithm, no particular input always has the best-case, or the worst-case, of time cost.

-Many randomized algorithms work by shuffling the given input array A. One common method for doing so is to assign each element in the array A[i] a random priority P[i], and then sort the elements of A according to their priorities:
+Many randomized algorithms work by shuffling the given input array A. One way to do so is to assign each element in the array A[i] a random priority P[i], and then sort the elements of A according to their priorities:

 The range [1, n3] is chosen to reduce duplicates in the random numbers generated.